Squatting: Overview

-Adverse possession, sometimes described as squatter's rights, is a method of acquiring title to property through possession for a statutory period under certain conditions.
-Countries where this principle exists include England and the United States, based on common law.

 Anarchist author Colin Ward asserts: "Squatting is the oldest mode of tenure in the world, and we are all descended from squatters.
 This is as true of the Queen [of the United Kingdom] with her 176000 acre as it is of the 54 percent of householders in Britain who are owner-occupiers.
 They are all the ultimate recipients of stolen land, for to regard our planet as a commodity offends every conceivable principle of natural rights."
 Others have a different view; UK police official Sue Williams, for example, has stated that "Squatting is linked to anti-social behaviour and can cause a great deal of nuisance and distress to local residents.
-In some cases there may also be criminal activities involved."
+In some cases, there may also be criminal activities involved."
 The public attitude toward squatting varies, depending on legal aspects, socioeconomic conditions, and the type of housing occupied by squatters.
 In particular, while squatting of municipal buildings may be treated leniently, squatting of private property can often lead to strongly negative reactions on the part of the general public and the authorities.

+By region

 Africa

 In African countries such as Nigeria, informal settlements are created by migration from rural areas to urban areas.
 Reasons for squatting include the lack of low cost housing, unemployment and inability to access loans.
 In 1995, almost 70% of the population of the Nigerian capital Lagos were living in slums.
 The City of the Dead slum is a well-known squatter community in Cairo, Egypt.
 Between 1955 and 1975, the Cairo authorities built 39,000 public housing apartments but 2 million people moved there, mostly ending up in informal housing.
 In Alexandria, Egypt's second city, public housing was only 0.5% of the total housing stock, whereas informal housing was 68%.
 An estimated 3,500 people live in the Grande Hotel Beira in Mozambique.
 Informal settlements in Zambia, particularly around Lusaka, are known as kombonis.
 As of 2011, 64% of Zambians lived below the poverty line, whilst the United Nations predicted a 941% population increase by 2100.

-Liberia

 In Liberia, squatting is one of three ways to access land, the other being ownership by deed or customary ownership.
 West Point was founded in Monrovia in the 1950s and is estimated to house between 29,500 and 75,000 people.
 During the First Liberian Civil War 1989–1997 and the Second Liberian Civil War 1999–2003, many people in Liberia were displaced and some ended up squatting in Monrovia.
 The Ducor Hotel fell into disrepair and was squatted, before being evicted in 2007.
 Recently, over 9,000 Burkinabés were squatting on remote land and the Liberia Land Authority (LLA) has announced it will be titling all land in the country.